STL-FelipeGomes/profile-card-component/README.md

 </P>

 <p>
-  The challenge is to create a profile card.
+  The challenge is to create a profile card.<br>
 ➜ Challenge link: <a href"https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ"><strong>Profile Card Component</strong></a>
 </p>